Sawbridgeworth: History

 By the time of the Norman conquest, or soon after, Sawbridgeworth's rich farming land was fully developed for cultivation as was possible with the means available at the time: it was the richest village community in the county.
 Many important medieval families had estates here.
 The land was divided among them, into a number of manors or distinct estates; the lord of each manor had rights not only over this land but also over the people who farmed it.
 The number of manors increased during the Middle Ages, by a process of subinfeudation, that is the granting out of a part of an existing manor to a new owner so that the new manor was created.
 Many manors sprang from the original Domesday Book holding of the de Mandeville family.
 The first came to be called Sayesbury manor, from the de Say family who inherited it from the de Mandevilles in 1189.
 The many important people who held these manors built themselves houses with hunting parks around them; when they died their tombs enriched the parish church, so that today St Mary's has one of the finest collections of church monuments in the country.

 During the Second World War RAF Sawbridgeworth, which is not in the civil parish, operated Supermarine Spitfires, Westland Lysanders, North American Mustangs and de Havilland Mosquito, among other types - for a complete history of the airfield, see the book Where the Lysanders were ....., by Paul Doyle, published in 1995 by Forward Airfield Research Publishing.
-The Walter Lawrence & Son Ltd joinery works, located between the canal and the railway, built over 1,000 Mosquito fuselage shells and wing skins for de Havilland during the Second World War.
+The Walter Lawrence & Son Ltd joinery works, located in Lower Sheering, between the canal and the railway, built over 1,000 Mosquito fuselage shells and wing skins for de Havilland during the Second World War.
 Subsequently, it reverted to making joinery and doors for the building trade.
-The joinery works was closed in about 1982 and houses were built on the site.
+The joinery works was closed in about 1982 and Lawrence Moorings flats complex was built on the site.

 Sawbridgeworth was the birthplace of composer Bernard Rose (1916–1996) and the actor Stephen Greif (1944–2022).

-Sawbridgeworth has been twinned with Bry-sur-Marne in France since 1973.
+Sawbridgeworth has been twinned with Bry-sur-Marne in France since 1973, and Moosburg an der Isar in Germany since 2018.

 Governance

 Parliamentary representation

 Sawbridgeworth is in the parliamentary constituency of Hertford and Stortford.
-Since the formation of the constituency in 1983, it has elected Conservative Members of Parliament.
-The current MP is Julie Marson, elected in 2019.
+Since the formation of the constituency in 1983 until recently, it has elected Tory Members of Parliament.
+At the most recent general election of 2024, it finally changed hands to the Labour Party with the current MP being Josh Dean.